kiyarose/SillyLittleFiles/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Make a report about an issue.
-title: "[Bug] "
+title: "[ Bug ] :"
 labels: bug
-assignees: DamianSwanAAJHS2
+assignees: dswan36
 ---

 **Describe the bug**